 All legal products, being those with the CA-certified symbol on it, must come packaged securely.
 According to the California Cannabis Portal, all packaging must be childproof.
 All labeling on it must be clear, accurate, and compliant with all packaging regulations.
 This is to protect your child, even your pets, from accidentally ingesting your weed.
 It also ensures that you have all the information you need.

 Cannabis packaging must be easily decipherable.
 The goal is for you to see a product’s laboratory results without too much scrutiny of the packaging.
 You should be able to find potency at a simple glance.
 Cannabinoid and terpene content should be highly visible.
 Packaging needs to be strong, durable.
-It must survive all distribution and delivery without compromising or contaminating the product within.
+It must survive all distribution and contaminating the product within.

 When Weed Has No CA-Certified Symbol